Green Island Top 10 Attractions

-Next, Book a whale watching tour in the waters off Green Island.
-Perhaps you will see local superstar Migaloo, one of only four white humpback whales in the world.
+Next, Book a whale-watching tour in the waters off Green Island.
+Perhaps you will see local superstar Migaloo, one of only four white humpback whales worldwide.

 9. Rainforest on the Reef

-Green Island is unique in that it gives you two world wonders in one visit!
+Green Island is unique because it gives you two world wonders in one visit!
 After marvelling at the Reef, take a few steps – really, just a few steps – to enter the lush rainforest.

 The low, forested atoll makes access to the rainforest convenient for travellers.
-Wander easily along with one of the many boardwalk trails that wind their way through the rainforested national park with a guide or lead yourself using the interpretive information.
+Wander easily along one of the many boardwalk trails that wind through the rainforested national park with a guide or lead yourself using the interpretive information.
 Great for a shady escape from the sun.
-Discover more information on our Eco Tour.
+Discover more information on our Eco tour.

 10. Green Island Resort

 The iconic 5-star resort is the island’s hub and provides entertaining and luxury escapes for travellers from near and far.